dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 Logs will be collected automatically and sent back with the other Helix results.
 The test results themselves can be published to Azure DevOps using the same python-based publishing scripts as regular Helix jobs.

-XHarness is a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) and requires **.NET Core 3.1 runtime** to execute on the Helix agent.
+XHarness is a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) and requires **.NET 6 runtime** to execute on the Helix agent.
 This is automatically included as a Helix Correlation Payload for the job when XHarness workload is detected.

 ## How to use